Do you dream of building a successful business?

 First rule in finding a mentor.
 Don’t use the work “mentor”.
 It scares people.
 It sounds like a big commitment.

 Expect to be turned down.
 People are busy.
-If you are turned down keep searching.
+If a potential mentor turns you down, keep searching.

-When you reach out don’t ask the person to become your mentor.
-It will most likely end in a “No”.
-Instead, ask a question.
+When you reach out, don’t ask the person to become your mentor.
+It will most likely end in a “No.” Instead, ask a question.
 Make it short and to the point.
-If you get your question answered, be happy.
+If you get an answer to your question, be happy.

 Avoid being too needy.
 Only ask answers you couldn’t find answers to on your own.

 Start brainstorming about business ideas familiar to you.